cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 ###### **Arrays, Object Literals, Functions, Dates, and anything else...**

-In reference data types, when you create a variable, the variable doesn't actually hold a value, instead it holds a pointer to that value.
+In reference data types when you create a variable, the variable doesn't actually hold a value, instead, it holds a pointer to that value.
 So when you copy a variable, it's the pointer that gets copied, not the value itself.

 So if you change the value, all the values of the variables that store a pointer to that value will change.
-Keep this in mind when you're working with reference type values!
+Keep this in mind when you're working with reference-type values!

 Example: